Literature (card game): Objective

 The objective is to win more books than the other team.

 Deal

 Deal and play are assumed to be to the left i.e. clockwise.
 The first dealer is selected at random by e.g. drawing cards, highest deals.
 Dealer shuffles and deals all the cards out, individually and face down, beginning with the player to the dealer's immediate left.
 If six play, they will each receive 8 cards; if eight play, 6 cards.
 When the deal is finished players pick up and look at their own cards.

 Play

-Unusually, the dealer goes first.
+Usually, the dealer goes first.
 When it is a player's turn, the player may ask a question of any member of the opposing team as follows: